 We finally have some fall weather drifting into the south and that means it’s time for soup!
 It’s no secret that I love anything with a southwestern/tex-mex kick and this corn chowder has exactly that.
 Like most chowders, you’ll find this one creamy, a little rich, and nice and thick.

 Another great soup for cool weather is our Black Bean Soup with Ham, and it can be made without the ham for a vegetarian version that’s yummy.
-Or, how about She-Crab Soup?
-It’s a favorite of ours.
-Easy Potato Soup is just plain old traditional potato soup and our method is easy and foolproof.

 How to roast and peel poblano peppers